Zuckerberg-Musk fight's first round: Meta launches 'Twitter Killer' Threads app | Technology

 Threads' arrival comes after Zuckerberg and Musk have traded barbs for months and even threatened to fight each other in a real-life mixed martial arts cage match in Las Vegas.
 The timing is opportune for Meta to land a blow, as months of Musk's chaotic decision-making has roiled Twitter.

 Musk bought Twitter for $44 billion last October, but its value has since plummeted as it faced an exodus of advertisers amid deep staffing cuts and content moderation controversies.
+Its latest move involved limiting the number of tweets users can read per day.
 Zuckerberg, in subsequent Threads posts, addressed those challenges.
 "I think there should be a public conversations app with 1 billion+ people on it.
 Twitter has had the opportunity to do this but hasn't nailed it.
 Hopefully we will," he wrote.

 The integration with Instagram included several nods to privacy considerations.
 Instagram users who sign up for Threads automatically have a badge affixed to their Instagram profile, but can opt to hide it.
 They also are given options to choose different privacy settings for each app.
 Brands like Billboard, HBO, NPR and Netflix had accounts set up within minutes of launch, as did celebrities like Shakira and other well-known personalities such as former Meta Chief Operating Officer Sheryl Sandberg.
 The app did not appear to show any ads, according to a Reuters review.